Alzheimer's is a type of dementia that affects memory, thinking and behavior. Symptoms eventually grow severe enough to interfere with daily tasks.

 Understanding Alzheimer's and dementia

 - Alzheimer's is the most common cause of dementia, a general term for memory loss and other cognitive abilities serious enough to interfere with daily life.
-Alzheimer's disease accounts for 60 percent to 80 percent of dementia cases.
+Alzheimer's disease accounts for 60-80% of dementia cases.

-Learn more: What Is Dementia, Research and Progress
+Learn more: What is the Difference Between Dementia and Alzheimer's?, What is Dementia, Research and Progress

 - Alzheimer's is not a normal part of aging.
 The greatest known risk factor is increasing age, and the majority of people with Alzheimer's are 65 and older.
 But Alzheimer's is not just a disease of old age.
 Approximately 200,000 Americans under the age of 65 have younger-onset Alzheimer’s disease (also known as early-onset Alzheimer’s).